 Chinese youth are identifying with the struggles of the protagonist in Lu Xun’s “Kong Yiji,” as they face unemployment and limited job prospects despite their education.

-Lu’s story is set in an era when the imperial examination (科举, kējǔ) system had just been abolished.
-Kong was one of the poor intellectuals who had studied the classics for most of their lives but failed the examination.
-Despite carrying himself with a scholarly demeanor, he lacked the ability to make a living and was unwilling to engage in physical labor to make money.
-Lu used this character to illustrate the decadence of people educated through the imperial examination system and the tragedy of Chinese intellectuals in the late Qing dynasty (1616 – 1911).
-Additionally, Kong served as a symbol of apathy among individuals in the old days.
+Lu Xun’s story is set in the early 20th century, when the imperial examination (科举 kējǔ) system had just been abolished.
+Kong is one of the poor intellectuals who had studied the classics for most of their lives but failed the examination.
+Despite carrying himself with a scholarly demeanor, he lacks the ability to make a living and is unwilling to engage in physical labor to make money.
+Lu Xun used this character to illustrate the obsolescence of people educated through the imperial examination system and the tragedy of Chinese intellectuals in the late Qing dynasty (1616 – 1911).

-In Lu Xun’s story, long-shirted customers in taverns are upper-class people who can sit down to drink, while lower-class people in short shirts can only stand and drink outside.
-Kong Yiji, as a failed scholar, is the only person wearing a long gown and drinking his wine standing—the contradiction indicates his pathetic fate.
+In Lu Xun’s story, one scene set in a tavern portrays customers wearing long shirts, who are upper-class people allowed sit down to drink, while lower-class people wear short shirts and can only stand and drink outside.
+Kong Yiji, as a failed scholar, is the only person wearing a long gown in the scene, yet he drinks his wine standing—the contradiction reflects his pathetic fate.

-Some graduates who were brave enough to take off their long gowns and accept blue-collar jobs shared their plight on social media.
+Some graduates who were brave enough to take off their long gowns and accept blue-collar jobs shared their experiences on social media.
 One wrote, “Low-level jobs do not require lofty degrees.
-Only when I changed my education background to high school graduate, could I find a job washing dishes (找底层的工作不要高学历，只有把学历改成高中毕业才有了一个洗盘子的工作 Zhǎo dǐcéng de gōngzuò búyào gāo xuélì, zhǐyǒu bǎ xuélì gǎichéng gāozhōng bìyè cái yǒule yí gè xǐ pánzi de gōngzuò).”
+Only when I changed my education background to ‘high school graduate’ could I find a job washing dishes (找底层的工作不要高学历，只有把学历改成高中毕业才有了一个洗盘子的工作 Zhǎo dǐcéng de gōngzuò búyào gāo xuélì, zhǐyǒu bǎ xuélì gǎichéng gāozhōng bìyè cái yǒule yí gè xǐ pánzi de gōngzuò).”

-As a result, graduates have begun to question the value of striving to attend higher education institutions.
-Rather than “education being second to none (万般皆下品，惟有读书高 wànbān jiē xiàpǐn, wéiyǒu dúshū gāo),“ as it was praised in Kong‘s lifetime, some netizens today go so far as to declare that “education is useless (读书无用 dúshū wúyòng).”
+As a result, graduates have begun to question the value of “involution” and striving for higher education.
+Rather than “education being second to none (万般皆下品，惟有读书高 wànbān jiē xiàpǐn, wéiyǒu dúshū gāo),“ as was the saying in Kong‘s lifetime, some netizens today go so far as to declare that “education is useless (读书无用 dúshū wúyòng).”